Failure to withdraw from an unlawful assembly defense attorneys

 Failure to withdraw from an unlawful assembly charges carry serious criminal penalties.
 Contact our defense lawyers at (414) 270-0202.

 Failure to withdraw from an unlawful assembly is a Class A misdemeanor in Wisconsin.
 This aggravated felony charge carries with it a maximum penalty of 9 months in jail, $10,000.00 in fines, or both.
 Certainly the fact that this is an aggravated misdemeanor indicates just how seriously the government considers these charges.
-At Meyer Van Severen, S.C. our entire focus is on defending individuals charged with serious crimes.
+At Van Severen Law Office our entire focus is on defending individuals charged with serious crimes.

 The best way to counter an over-aggressive prosecutor is with an experienced, successful, firm criminal defense lawyer.
-You’ll find that with the entire staff at Meyer Van Severen, S.C.
-From our youngest criminal defense associates, to our veteran partners, you’ll certainly find strong representation from our attorneys.
+You’ll find that with the entire staff at Van Severen Law Office From our youngest criminal defense associates, to our veteran partners, you’ll certainly find strong representation from our attorneys.
 Contact us at (414) 270-0202 and let’s start fighting your criminal charges.

 What is failure to withdraw from an unlawful assembly?